Back to blog

 • complete application documents

-Step 3: Prove language proficiency
+Step 3: Prove your language skills

-Many programs are taught in German.
+Many degree programmes are taught in German.

 • TestDaF